 Moving well is not just about swimming and going to the gym.
 To be truly healthy, we need to allow our bodies to become as free from internal obstructions as possible so that everything can flow and function properly.
 We also need to allow ourselves time to be still in mind and body (here's a good article discussing this).
 That doesn't mean sitting on the sofa watching films (although that's fine too!), it means calming the mind from distractions, focusing internally, and allowing things to 'go into neutral'.
 There are many ways to achieve this, and of course acupuncture is one of them.
 But learning to do this on your own is preferable in the long-term, as it empowers you to maintain and improve your own health.

 Qigong is my preferred method.
 Within qigong there are countless styles, but generally speaking they involve developing specific physical postures and movements, and internal focus, in order to free blockages, calm the mind, and develop energy.
-Click here for an introductory article.
+Click here for an introductory article, or here for a good video introduction (even if the production is a bit dated!).
 Here are some links to Qigong classes in the Bristol area:

 Qigong Southwest (Sundays and Mondays in Gloucester Road, but you can only join in at specific times of the year)